srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-oc-services/index.md

 ### SSH

-An SSH service enabled on both SR Linux nodes is exposed via port `22`.
+An SSH service is enabled on both SR Linux nodes and is exposed via port `22`.
 Users can access SSH using the `External-IP` for a matching service and port `22`.

 ???
 "Example"
+    Credentials: `admin:NokiaSrl1!`
     ```
     ❯ ssh admin@172.18.0.50
     Warning: Permanently added '172.18.0.50' (ECDSA) to the list of known hosts.